SpacehuhnTech/Huhnitor/README.md

    `sudo snap install huhnitor --edge --devmode`
 3. To start simply run `sudo huhnitor` in a terminal

+If you get a `huhnitor not found` message, try adding snap to the PATH by running `export PATH="$PATH:/snap/bin"`.

 ### Using Homebrew (Recommended for macOS)

 1. Make sure [Homebrew](https://brew.sh/) is installed